foelock/CloudBurst/README.md

 ## Options
 ```
   -d, --downloads  <arg>   Download folder location
-  -l, --likes              Download all liked songs.
+  -l, --likes              Download all liked tracks for a user.
 Requires 'user' arg to be
-                           set at least once previously
+                           set at least once
   -t, --track  <arg>       Download single track via URL
   -u, --user  <arg>        Soundcloud Account ID.
 To find this ID, go to your
                            cookies and look at your 'oauth_token'.
 Example: